-In 1981, bitten by the entrepreneurial bug, Tony and his wife Ann purchased the small restaurant at the historic Shelburne Inn in Seaview, WA and moved to the Long Beach Peninsula with their two young daughters.
+In 1981, bitten by the entrepreneurial bug, Tony and Ann purchased the small restaurant at The Shelburne Inn in Seaview, WA and moved to the Long Beach Peninsula with their two young daughters.
 In 1986, they expanded the dining room, added an English-style pub and renamed it The Shoalwater, which became a renowned bastion of Northwest cuisine and wine for 27 years.

-In September 2007, Tony and Ann opened The Bridgewater Bistro on the Astoria riverfront just below the bridge to Washington.
-They continue to focus on taking great care of their guests and promoting and serving local and regional foods and wines.
+In September 2007, Tony and Ann opened The Bridgewater Bistro.
+They continue to focus on taking exceptional care of their guests and promoting and serving local and regional foods and wines.